Central Luzon State University: Student activism

 In 2021, after an official from the National Intelligence Coordination Agency Region 3 (NICA-III) red-tagged members of the CLSU community, the university student council vehemently condemned the act.
 The move was the first instance, post-EDSA, where the university student council condemned red-tagging.
 In October 2024, the CLSU Collegian, the official student publication of the university, condemned the red-tagging incident during an NSTP event, where organizers disallowed the recording of the event.
 In February 2025, CLSU students participated in the People Power Revolution commemoration with backing from the university student council.
 In April 2025, with activism and student participation integrated in the student culture, the CLSU Collegian condemned the red-tagging of one of the university's students by civilian-clothed government agents.
+In June 2026, after a major red-tagging incident occurred in campus by government agents, the CLSU community mobilized a lightning rally in support of the newly elected University Supreme Student Council (USSC) president, who was one of those attacked by red-taggers.
+For the first time in the university's century-old history, the CLSU President released a statement, in support of the USSC, vehemently condemning the "red-tagging, harassment, intimidation, discrimination, and other acts violating the rights and freedom of every Sielesyuan."